 Call for case studies

 If you have worked on a successful digital transformation project or product, we’d love to hear from you.
-Selected case studies will be invited to take part in our program and present the case study in one of the sessions.
+We will invite selected case studies to take part in our program and present the case study in one of the sessions.

-Additional selected case studies will be included as part of the information given to all the summit attendees.
-Contact details for the agency/official responsible will be included, so that those interested in finding out more can connect with you after the summit.
+We will include additional selected case studies in the information given to all attendees.
+We will also include the contact details for the agency or official responsible, so those interested in finding out more can connect with you after the summit.

 See our terms and conditions below for more details.